vaijab/puppet-nginx/README.md

 * `worker_connections` - Maximum connections to handle at once per worker process.
 Default: `1024`.

+* `worker_rlimit_nofile` - Changes the limit on the maximum number of open files (RLIMIT_NOFILE) for worker processes.
+Used to increase the limit without restarting the main process.
+Default: `1024`.

+* `reset_timedout_connection` - Enables or disables resetting timed out connections to free up resources consumed by a connection in `FIN_WAIT1` state.
+Default: `on`.

 * `keepalive_timeout` - Keep alive timeout in seconds.
 Default: `65`.